svetlinnikol/bookstore/ReadMe.md

 Swagger url - http://localhost:1234/user-service/swagger-ui.html
 ### Implementation notes
 For this example I have implemented some features for the user-service.
 Other services are shown in the architecture in the bookstore.drawio file.
 The architecture file can be opened at https://app.diagrams.net/.
-The whole spplication is setuped via docker.
+The whole application is setuped via docker.
 The docker image is build via maven.
 For the different microservices we'll use different db schemas.
 I haven't used much spring security for simplicity.